ap-for-sei/clear-comms/README.md

 user stories:
 - a user lands on the home page. the user will see the "front page" with recent posts, and a login and register form.
-- a user clicks on a thread. they will land on a page with the thread, its contents and comments.
+- a user clicks on a thread. they will land on a page with the thread, its contents and comments*.
 - a user clicks on a channel. they will land on a page with a list of threads in that channel
-- a user registers / logs in. they will land on the "front page" with no register or login page. in addition to viewing, they can now post threads, comments and replies.
+- a user registers / logs in. they will land on the "front page" with no register or login page. in addition to viewing, they can now post threads, comments* and replies.
 - a user logs out. they will land on the "front page" with register and login forms.

 stretch goals:
+- *commenting and replying to comments
 - channel moderator / admin that can add / delete channels, threads, comments and replies
 - user profile that saves channel view preferences, i.e. personalized "front page"